grigoryan-m/guess-the-code/README.md

-# guess-the-code
+# Guess the code
-Day #14 of 100-day-javascript!
+This project is day #14 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!

+Try to guess 4 digit code in 5 attempts!

+Maybe i will add daily game soon, but i'm not sure.